Ontario Court of Justice: Current justices

 One of the two Associate Chief Justices of the Ontario Court of Justice is Aston J. Hall, whose term began on June 3, 2021.

-The second of the two Associate Chief Justices of the Ontario Court of Justice, who is also the Coordinator of Justices of the Peace, is Sharon M. Nicklas, whose term began on September 2, 2019.
+The second of the two Associate Chief Justices of the Ontario Court of Justice, who is also the Coordinator of Justices of the Peace, is Jeanine E. LeRoy, whose term began on September 2, 2019.

 Each judicial region has its own Regional Senior Justice: